fenning-research-group/PASCAL/build_instructions/spin_coater/readme.md

 # Overview
-This is a beakout of PASCAL's custom spin coater.
+This is a breakout of PASCAL's custom spin coater.

 We use a drone motor since they have a hollow shaft, which allows vacuum to be pulled through the motor to hold the substrate in place.
 They're also quite cheap.